-Maintenance of District Stormwater Facilities and Water Resources Improvements
+Maintenance of Stormwater Facilities and Water Resources Improvements

 The District is generally responsible for inspection and maintenance of District-implemented projects.
-In some cases, though, the District enters into agreements with other entities - principally the watershed cities - to maintain facilities and improvements constructed by the District unless otherwise specified.
+In some cases, though, the District enters agreements with other entities - principally the watershed cities - to maintain facilities and improvements constructed by the District.
 Such arrangements provide for the necessary costs of maintenance, and the District anticipates that it will continue to collaborate with watershed cities on cost-effective stormwater facility-management strategies on a case-by-case basis.
-The District continues to cooperate with the cities, counties, and other governmental units with stormwater maintenance roles within the District to clearly and effectively delineate maintenance actions.
-The District is in the process of transferring maintenance responsibilities for District-implemented projects to the cities in which the projects are located.

-As of the writing of this Plan, tThe District is the drainage authority responsible for public ditches within the watershed (see Section 2.3.3).
-The District seeks to work with the cities to transfer public ditch authority to the city in which the ditch is located The District would like to abandon the public ditches in the watershed.
+The District is the drainage authority responsible for public ditches within the watershed (see Section 2.3.3).
+The District would like to abandon the public ditches in the watershed.
 This may not be reasonably feasible, though: The areas of the watershed that benefitted from ditches when they were first created have undergone dramatic changes as the watershed has urbanized.
-With the number of subdivisions of land and changes in ownership, it likely would be logistically challenging and cost-prohibitive to identify all of the landowners who would have to be part of an abandonment proceeding.
-More realistic, likely, is continued collaboration with watershed cities and Hennepin County to ensure that water resources projects are pursued mindful of the legal ditch status of some stretches of Nine Mile Creek and Ditch 34 (Cardinal Creek), and that the ditches are maintained in a way that ensures they continue to .-Until authority is transferred, the District will continue to manage public ditches in accordance with their current function as urban drainage ways.

-Within the Districtwatershed, Hennepin County, the Minnesota Department of TransportationMnDOT and all cities and counties are subject to the MPCA's National Pollution Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4)-permit program.
-Such entities are referred to as "MS4s".
-(MPCA has not designated the District as a mandatoryis not an MS4 permittee.)
-Each city_MS4 must fulfill prescribed stormwater management and reporting responsibilities as required by its_MS4_the state MS4 general permit.
-To minimize duplication and increase efficiency, the District collaborates with MS4s in the watershed - especially the cities - to help them implement their NPDES MS4-responsibilities.
+With the number of subdivisions of land and changes in ownership, it likely would be logistically challenging and costprohibitive to identify all of the landowners who would have to be part of an abandonment proceeding.
+More realistic, likely, is continued collaboration with watershed cities and Hennepin County to ensure that water resources projects are pursued mindful of the legal ditch status of some stretches of Nine Mile Creek and Ditch 34 (Cardinal Creek), and that the ditches are maintained in a way that ensures they continue to function as urban drainage ways.
+Within the watershed, Hennepin County, the MnDOT and all cities are subject to the MPCA's National Pollution Discharge Elimination System Municipal Separate Storm Sewer System permit program.
+Such entities are referred to as "MS4s."
+(MPCA has not designated the District as a mandatory MS4 permittee.)
+Each MS4 must fulfill prescribed stormwater management and reporting responsibilities as required by the state MS4 general permit.
+To minimize duplication and increase efficiency, the District collaborates with MS4s in the watershed - especially the cities - to help them implement their NPDES responsibilities.